Maury Yeston: Early years

 Yeston was born in Jersey City, New Jersey.
 His father, David, was born in London, England, and founded the Dial Import Corporation, an importing and exporting firm, which his mother, Frances Haar, helped to run.
-The family loved music; his mother was an accomplished pianist, and father sang English music hall songs at home.
-Yeston noted in a 1997 interview: "My mother was trained in classical piano, and her father was a cantor in a synagogue.
+Yeston stated in a 1997 interview: "My mother was trained in classical piano, and her father was a cantor in a synagogue.
 A lot of musical theatre writers have something in common.
 Irving Berlin, Harold Arlen, Kurt Weill – each one had a cantor in the family.
 When you take a young, impressionable child and put him at age three in the middle of a synagogue, and that child sees a man in a costume, dramatically raised up on a kind of stage, singing his heart out at the top of his lungs to a rapt congregation, it makes a lasting impression."
 At age five, Yeston began taking piano lessons from his mother, and by age seven he had won an award for composition.
 He attended the Yeshiva of Hudson County through grade eight.
 Yeston's interest in musical theatre began at age ten when his mother took him to see My Fair Lady on Broadway.
 At Jersey Academy, a small private high school in Jersey City, Yeston broadened his musical study beyond classical and religious music and Broadway show tunes to include jazz, folk, rock and roll, and early music.
 He took up folk guitar, played vibraphone with a jazz group, and participated in madrigal singing.